Delivering through the nose: USask team tests easier way to give lifesaving drug to working dogs

 “These overdoses have an impact on the community, and more directly, on the family and friends of those involved,” says Rainville.
 “They also impact health care, police resources, and can have an emotional effect on the personnel involved.”

 Xylazine, which was developed as a sedative and muscle relaxant for animals, stimulates receptors in the cardiovascular and neurologic systems.
 It causes the heart rate and breathing to slow, alters blood pressure, and depresses neurological function.
-Xylazine is typically used for large animal sedation.
+Xylazine is typically used for large animal sedation and can be used at appropriate doses for small animal sedation.
 In humans, xylazine causes serious wounds on the skin leading to infection and tissue death.

 Individuals typically add xylazine to other illicit drugs to prolong the sedative effects of opioid drugs such as fentanyl.
 But when these drugs are combined, the risk of a fatal overdose significantly increases.
 Fentanyl’s effects can be reversed with naloxone (such as Narcan), a medication used to rapidly reverse opioid overdose.
 But naloxone does nothing for the effects of xylazine — a non-opioid drug.